 There are two ways of creating a CSV import file:

-• By exporting data from your store to a CSV file and modifying it accordingly.
+• by exporting data from your store to a CSV file and modifying it accordingly.
 Afterwards, the file can be imported back to your online store.

 Manually creating the import file